h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 ## Extra/optional:

-You don`t want to use any Launcher?
+You don`t want to use any launcher?
 Then use "Start - Oripoch.bat".
 Set your own Arma2-Path and set your IP with server-port.
 Dubbleklick to start.

 Serverstart with "Steamlink":